haideralp/CI-CD/IAC/Ansible/README.md

 - Got to directory /etc/ansible/.ssh/ if .ssh not present create it.
 - Create keypair with `sudo ssh-keygen -t rsa -b 4096`, give it a name so for this example I did eng122.
-- Copy and paste content using `cat filename.pem` from local host into same file in controller.
+- Copy and paste content using `cat filename.pem` from local host into same file in controller use > `clip < ~/.ssh/key.pem`.

 ## Execute EC2 Launch Playbook using code below: